- Here’s our quick pro tip for picking thickness planers

 Ridgid R4330 thickness planer, 13 inch

-- Has a three-blade cutter-head that provides a smooth finish.
+- The three-blade cutter head provides a smooth finish.

-- Has a lead-screw system that negates the need for a locking system for the cutter-head.
+- The lead-screw system negates the need for a locking system for the cutter head.

 - Creates some snipe.